Best High-Resolution Satellite Images: Alternatives to Google Maps

 - API access for developers and businesses

-- Integration with multiple earth observation satellites
+- Integration options for earth observation workflows

 NASA Worldview - Daily Updated Imagery